 Nina Chen, former Human Development Specialist, University of Missouri Extension

 Tai chi is a slow motion, low-impact exercise that promotes physical and mental health and relaxation.
-It is practiced as an effective exercise for health through a series of flowing, graceful and gentle postures and movements.
+It is practiced as an effective exercise for health through a series of flowing, graceful, gentle postures and movements.
 The gentle flowing movements contain inner power that can strengthen the body, improve mental relaxation and mobilize joints and muscles.
-It is especially suitable as a therapy for arthritis because of the slow and gentle movements.
+Tai chi is an especially suitable therapy for arthritis because of the slow and gentle movements.
 Here are some of the benefits:

 - Tai chi improves balance, strength and flexibility and lowers the risk of falls.
 A study from the Oregon Research Institute found that tai chi improved balance and reduced the frequency of falls and risks of falling among older people.